strazdinsg/cicd-experiments/README.md

 - The `.github/workflows` directory must be repository-wide, placed in the root of the Git repo.
   I.e., you can't have multiple `.github` repositories, in sub-folders.
 You can, however, have subfolders inside the `.github/workflows` folder.
+- Step names can be written as strings using "names in double quotes"
+-